We are pleased to announce that Chinese Brush Painting is now available as an elective in the Design Communication Arts program!

 In the budding stage, the sunflower faces the sun and follows it’s movement across the sky.
 As it matures, it settles into a fixed position.
 My teacher says, “The desire to learn keeps one’s mind in the budding stage.”
 Indeed, Chinese Brush Painting has something to offer for everyone.
 No prior experience needed.
 Paint with me this summer and take the lifelong journey into Chinese Brush Painting.

-To read more about the class, and register for winter, click here.
+To read more about the class, and register for summer, click here.

 We spoke with Brenda about her background, and what artists she’s watching now.

 How did you get interested in art collecting, and what were your first experiences in the art world?

 I moved to Italy and worked for Marilena Bonomo.
 She and her daughter honed my taste for contemporary art.
 When I returned to the states however, I became more interested in African Art and textiles.
 I fell in love with the masks from the different tribes in Africa.
 The textiles by makers from around the world were so amazing (ikat, tie dye and embroidery), I couldn’t resist their beauty.